Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 $$G \approx \mu - \frac{\sigma^2}{2}$$

-- The cost: Puts have negative expected return (they expire worthless ~95% of the time).
+- The cost: Puts have negative expected return, since they usually expire worthless.
 This reduces $\mu$ by the premium paid, say 0.5% annually.

 This is also where Taleb and Spitznagel meet.
 Taleb supplies the philosophical and statistical doctrine: avoid ruin, respect discontinuities, seek convexity.
 Spitznagel supplies the portfolio expression of that doctrine: keep the growth engine, then add a small convex structure that changes what happens in the worst states.
 The combination is what makes tail hedging more than a fear trade.
 It becomes a compounding strategy.